'Her elevation to silk was inevitable. It is a matter of time until she is at the very top table in the criminal law.' Legal 500 2025

 Articles

-• An astonishing advocate with a high record of achievement in media-sensitive and complex serious crime, Jocelyn Ledward is tactically fantastic, fiercely hard-working, and immensely intelligent; she is absolutely outstanding.
+An astonishing advocate with a high record of achievement in media-sensitive and complex serious crime, Jocelyn Ledward KC is tactically fantastic, fiercely hard-working, and immensely intelligent; she is absolutely outstanding.

 Overview

-Jocelyn Ledward is a much sought-after junior in the field of general crime.
+Jocelyn Ledward is sought-after in the field of general crime.
 She has particular expertise in sensitive, high-profile and long-running complex cases and of the difficult technical legal arguments that invariably accompany them.
-Appointed Junior Treasury Counsel in 2014 and promoted to Senior Treasury Counsel in 2022, she has worked across the full spectrum of criminal offences and has specific expertise of the most serious ones including: all types of homicide (including corporate manslaughter) and their respective defences; serious sexual offences, both historic and current; terrorism; health & safety offences; and offences arising from organised crime including money laundering.
+Appointed Junior Treasury Counsel in 2014 and Senior Treasury Counsel in 2022, she has worked across the full spectrum of criminal offences and has specific expertise of the most serious ones including: all types of homicide (including corporate manslaughter) and their respective defences; serious sexual offences, both historic and current; terrorism and national security; public nuisance and protest-related offences; health & safety offences; and offences arising from organised crime including money laundering.
 She has experience of all levels of tribunal from the magistrates through to the appeal courts, with an abundance of experience of appellate work.
 She is held in the highest regard by prosecution and defence teams alike and enjoys a varied practice including representing professionals, where her practice in professional regulation is of great benefit.
 She is always fully prepared, tactically ahead of the game and her advocacy is outstanding.

 Jocelyn was appointed a Crown Court Recorder in 2022.